What is Gum Disease?

 Scaling and Root Planing (Deep Cleaning)

-If Dr. Saw or Dr. Luu determine you have gingivitis or periodontitis, they will recommend a scaling and root planing treatment, also known as a deep cleaning.
-During a scaling and root planing, our Carlsbad dentists will start by numbing up your gums.
+If Dr. Luu determine you have gingivitis or periodontitis, they will recommend a scaling and root planing treatment, also known as a deep cleaning.
+During a scaling and root planing, our Carlsbad dentist will start by numbing up your gums.
 They will then use a special dental instrument to first remove the plaque and tartar from below the gum line.
 This part is known as scaling.
-After removing the plaque and tartar, Dr. Saw or Dr. Luu uses root planing to smooth the surface of the tooth root and ultimately help the gums reattach naturally to the tooth.
+After removing the plaque and tartar, Dr. Luu uses root planing to smooth the surface of the tooth root and ultimately help the gums reattach naturally to the tooth.
 In serious cases of gum disease, we may also include the use of antibiotics to remove the infection.

 After your deep cleaning, it’s up to you to maintain proper oral hygiene through brushing and flossing and regular professional cleanings to keep your gums healthy.